minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

        node failure at the cost of total storage.
 See :ref:`minio-erasure-coding` for more complete documentation.

-   * - :guilabel:`CPU Request`
+   * - :guilabel:`CPU Request` :sup:`*`
      - Specify the number of CPUs to reserve on each node.

-   * - :guilabel:`Memory Request`
+   * - :guilabel:`Memory Request` :sup:`*`
      - Specify the amount of memory in Gibibytes to reserve on each node.

-   * - :guilabel:`Specify Limit`
+   * - :guilabel:`Specify Limit` :sup:`*`
      - Move this toggle to :guilabel:`On` to display options to specify a limit to the resources available to the tenant.

-   * - | :guilabel:`CPU Limit`
+   * - | :guilabel:`CPU Limit` :sup:`*`
        | This option does not display if :guilabel:`Specify Limit` is set to :guilabel:`off`.
-     - Enter the maximum number of CPUs the tenant can use.
+     - | Enter the maximum number of CPUs the tenant can use.

-       For more on limits, see :kube-docs:`Resource Management for Pods and Containers <concepts/configuration/manage-resources-containers/>`
+       | If you do not enter a CPU Request, a CPU Limit value acts as the CPU Request value.

-   * - | :guilabel:`Memory Limit`
+   * - | :guilabel:`Memory Limit` :sup:`*`
        | This option does not display if :guilabel:`Specify Limit` is set to :guilabel:`off`.
-     - Enter the maximum amount of memory in Gibibytes the tenant can use.
+     - | Enter the maximum amount of memory in Gibibytes the tenant can use.

-       For more on limits, see :kube-docs:`Resource Management for Pods and Containers <concepts/configuration/manage-resources-containers/>`
+       | If you do not enter a Memory Request, a Memory Limit value acts as the Memory Request value.

+:sup:`*` Requests are "soft".
+A node may use more than the specified amount of a resource if more is available.
+Limits are "hard".
+A node may not use more than the specified amount of a resource, even if more is available.
+For more, see :kube-docs:`Requests and Limits <concepts/configuration/manage-resources-containers/#requests-and-limits>` in the Kubernetes documentation.

 Select :guilabel:`Create` to create the Tenant using the current configuration.
 While all subsequent sections are *optional*, MinIO recommends reviewing them prior to deploying the Tenant.

-3) The :guilabel:`Configure` Section
+1) The :guilabel:`Configure` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :guilabel:`Configure` section contains optional configuration settings for